All articles

 • 50% faster ramp time for new hires

 • The reason is simple: correcting behavior in the moment is exponentially more effective than correcting it days later.
+And scoring every call means coaching is based on evidence, not a lucky sample.

 When Post-Call Analysis Still Matters